Julien-Marcou/Unicode-Emoji-Picker/README.md

 import 'unicode-emoji-picker';
 ```

-In addition to the previous import, if you want to extend or use the typing of the EmojiPickerElement, you can import it where you need it
+In addition to the previous import, if you want to extend or use the typing of the `EmojiPickerElement`, you can import it where you need it

 ```javascript
 import { EmojiPickerElement } from 'unicode-emoji-picker';